minetest/contentdb/app/flatpages/privacy_policy.md

 We do not share any personal information with third parties.

+We use <a href="https://sentry.io/">Sentry.io</a> for error logging and performance monitoring.

 ## Location

 The ContentDB production server is currently located in Germany.